atlasastronomer/weave-database/README.md

 Your version of the project should be working now.
 Please let me know about any bugs that need squashing via email:
 atlasastronomer@gmail.com

+## Next Steps:
+Currently, media creators can view their links on the homepage, but they cannot upload new ones.
+The backend logic is fully functional (you can verify this with POSTMAN), so the next step is to implement the frontend functionality to allow users to add their own links.

 ## Resources
 Full Stack Open for learning REST APIs, React.js, MongoDB, and Postman
 https://fullstackopen.com/en/